Analysis of learning a flow-based generative model from limited sample complexity

 We study the problem of training a flow-based generative model, parametrized by a two-layer autoencoder, to sample from a high-dimensional Gaussian mixture.
 We provide a sharp end-to-end analysis of the problem.
 First, we provide a tight closed-form characterization of the learnt velocity field, when parametrized by a shallow denoising auto-encoder trained on a finite number $n$ of samples from the target distribution.
 Building on this analysis, we provide a sharp description of the corresponding generative flow, which pushes the base Gaussian density forward to an approximation of the target density.
 In particular, we provide closed-form formulae for the distance between the means of the generated mixture and the mean of the target mixture, which we show decays as $\Theta_n(\sfrac{1}{n})$.
 Finally, this rate is shown to be in fact Bayes-optimal.

 Flow and diffusion-based generative models have introduced a shift in paradigm for density estimation and sampling problems, leading to state-of-the art algorithms e.g. in image generation \cite{rombach2022high,ramesh2022hierarchical,saharia2022photorealistic}.
 Instrumental in these advances was the realization that the sampling problem could be recast as a transport process from a simple --typically Gaussian-- base distribution to the target density.
 Furthermore, the velocity field governing the flow can be characterized as the minimizer of a quadratic loss function, which can be estimated from data by (a) approximating the loss by its empirical estimate using available training data and (b) parametrizing the velocity field using a denoiser neural network.
-These ideas have been fruitfully implemented as part of a number of frameworks, including score-based diffusion models \cite{song2019generative,song2020score,karras2022elucidating,Ho2020DenoisingDP}, and stochastic interpolation \cite{albergo2022building,Albergo2023StochasticIA,lipman2022flow,liu2022flow}.\\
+These ideas have been fruitfully implemented as part of a number of frameworks, including score-based diffusion models \cite{song2019generative,song2020score,karras2022elucidating,Ho2020DenoisingDP}, and stochastic interpolation \cite{albergo2022building,Albergo2023StochasticIA,lipman2022flow,liu2022flow}.
+A tight analytical understanding of the learning of generative models from limited data, and the resulting generative process, is however still largely missing.
+This constitutes the research question addressed in the present manuscript.\\

-The practical success of such models however poses an intriguing theoretical puzzle: a generative model trained on the empirical loss should not, in principle, be able to differentiate between the true target density and the discrete distribution supported on the training samples.
-It would therefore learn a velocity field associated to the latter, and hence \textit{only allow to generate samples from the training data}.
-In practical cases however, such a memorization is not observed, suggesting the presence of an in-built \textit{implicit regularization} induced by the network parametrization.\\